 Together with this pasta frittata, it's one of my mother's star dishes, so it's about time I shared it with you.

-Yes, Shepherd's Pie is a great make-ahead dish.
-You can assemble the pie, cover it tightly with foil or plastic wrap, and refrigerate it for up to two days before baking.
+This meat and potato pie is a great make-ahead dish.
+You can make the meat mixture up to 2-3 days ahead and keep it in the fridge in an airtight container.
+You can also assemble the pie or casserole, cover it tightly with foil or plastic wrap, and refrigerate it for up to two days before baking.
 Alternatively, you can freeze it for longer storage, making it a convenient option for meal prep.

-To make a GF shepherd's pie, use cornstarch or a gluten-free flour blend to thicken the gravy instead of regular flour.
+Easily make it gluten-free by using cornstarch or a GF flour blend to thicken the gravy instead of regular flour.
 Check that any store-bought cheese, milk, stock/broth and other ingredients you use are gluten-free.

 Ingredient Notes

-- Potatoes: look for starchy potatoes such as russet, Idaho or Yukon gold.
+- Potatoes: look for starchy potatoes such as russet potatoes, Idaho or Yukon gold.

 - Vegetables: peas and carrots are traditional.
-We also use corn.
+I also use corn.
 Fresh or frozen.

 - Tomato paste: it's concentrated tomato flavor.

-- Broth or stock: meat or vegetable, homemade or from a cube.
+- Broth or stock: meat, vegetable or chicken broth, homemade or from a cube.

 - Worcestershire sauce: it's a classic English sauce, easily bought at the store or online.

-- Parmesan cheese: for the potato topping.
-You can also use white cheddar or Asiago.
+- Parmesan cheese: for sprinkling on top of the mashed potatoes before baking.
+You can also use white cheddar cheese or Asiago.

 Variations & substitutions